CMAP-REPOS/mydailytravel/README.md

 The posted datasets are supplemented by three files that provide additional detail to enable geographic and trip purpose breakdowns.
 These are available in the [sources](/source) folder.

-The analysis of bike-share also leverages publicly available data from Divvy on system ridership.
+The analyses also leverage several outside data sources.
+For example, the analysis of bike-share uses publicly available data from Divvy on system ridership.
 That data is automatically downloaded when executing these scripts, but can also be accessed [here](https://www.divvybikes.com/system-data).
+Similarly, the analysis of TNCs refers to the City of Chicago's Transportation Network Provider data, which was extracted from the city's data portal, [here](https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips/m6dm-c72p/data).

 ## Data notes